$

 Notre Dame de Paris

-Les Carriers de Paris
+Les Carrières de Paris

-Photos of this Paris landmark adorn every third Instagram - of course, we're talking about the legendary macarons cake!
-Every Parisian knows that the best macarons can be bought at the Laduree patisserie (from where they are delivered to the table of the Prince of Monaco and other aristocratic families).
+The photo of this “sweet” Parisian attraction decorates every third Instagram feed — of course, we’re talking about the legendary pastry macarons!
+Every Parisian knows that the best macarons can be found at the famous pâtisserie Ladurée (it’s from here that they are delivered to the tables of the Prince of Monaco and other aristocratic families).

 Macaroons